 If you feel unwell, you should use the app to check if you have symptoms of coronavirus (COVID-19).
 The app will ask you questions about your symptoms.
-It will then tell you whether or not your symptoms mean you may have the virus.

 If you have an urgent medical problem

 If you have an urgent medical problem and you’re not sure what to do, you should use NHS 111.
 You can answer questions about your symptoms on the NHS 111 website or call to speak to a trained adviser.
 To use the phone service just dial 111.
 You can ask for a translator if you need one.

 Depending on what you need, NHS 111 can help you to:

 find out what local service can help you